prashant6788/ai-lead-qualification-engine/CONTRIBUTING.md

 # Contributing to AI Lead Qualification Engine

-Thanks for your interest in contributing.
+Thanks for your interest in contributing to **AI Lead Qualification Engine**.

+This project is a reference implementation for building transparent and testable AI-assisted lead qualification systems using:

+- structured lead input
+- deterministic qualification rules
+- configurable scoring
+- human-review fallback
+- FastAPI
+- automated testing

+---

 ## Development Setup